magento/devdocs/src/guides/v2.4/install-gde/system-requirements-tech.md

 ## Technologies Magento can use

-*  [Redis][] version 5.0 is recommended and used in testing (compatible, but not tested with 2.4+) for page caching and session storage.
+*  [Redis][] version 5.0 is recommended and used in testing for page caching and session storage
 *  [Varnish]({{page.baseurl}}/config-guide/varnish/config-varnish.html) version 6.x (tested with 6.3.1)

 *  RabbitMQ 3.8.x